 How long is the free trial for a mattress in a box?

-Mattress In A Box brands that are available in Australia typically offer either 100 days or 120 days for you the trial the mattress.
+Mattress In A Box brands in Australia typically offer either 100 days or 120 days for you the trial the mattress.
 If you don’t like it, you can return it for a full refund.
-However, the mattress will need to typically use a mattress protector at all times, and be in fair condition.
+However, the mattress will need to be in fair condition.

 What is the best bed in a box in Australia?

-The most popular bed in a box is Koala, but others worth a close look at Eva, Emma, and Macoda.
+The most popular bed in a box is Koala, but others that are worth a close look at are Eva, Emma and Macoda.